-Table 8.4 Groundwater Vulnerability Categories
+Table 10.4 Groundwater Vulnerability Categories

 The S.I.
-9 of 2010, EC Environmental Objectives (Groundwater) Regulations 2010 gives effect to the criteria and standards to be used for classifying groundwater in accordance with the requirements of the WFD.
+9 of 2010, EC Environmental Objectives (Groundwater) Regulations 2010, as amended, give effect to the criteria and standards to be used for classifying groundwater in accordance with the requirements of the WFD.

-8.3.2 UNIT 1' NEW 400/110kV GIS SUBSTATION, 'COOLNABACKY' NEAR PORTLAOISE CO.
-LAOIS'
+10.3.2Unit 1 New 400/110kV GIS substation, 'Coolnabacky' near Portlaoise Co.
+Laois